JeffreyRiggle/sona-server/README.md

 Sona offers a couple of configuration options for the application at runtime.
 In order to run with a configuration run src with the file (inculding path) as a command argument.

 Some configuration options to consider would be the incidentmanagertype and filemanagertype.
 For more information on these configurations see configuration.go

-# Note
-Certificate, key and HttpsConfig.json are throw away certs to proof of concept https traffic.